mobxjs/mobx/docs/refguide/map.md

 Using ES6 Map constructor you can initialize observable map using `observable(new Map())` or for class properties with `makeObservable` using `map = new Map()`.

+Since this uses the full-blown _ES6 Map_ internally, you are free to use any type for the key and _not limited_ to string keys.

 The following methods are exposed according to the [ES6 Map spec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map):

 -   `has(key)` Returns whether this map has an entry with the provided key.
 Note that the presence of a key is an observable fact in itself.